Updated: Aug 28

 What Do Hungarians Celebrate on the 20th of August?

 This day has many names.
 The most important one -- the State Foundation Day of Hungary.
-Back into history, in 1083 King István (eng.
+Back into history, in 1038 King István (eng.
 Stephen) died, and five days after his death he offered the state to the Virgin Mary on his deathbed.
 Basically, King István is considered the state-founder of the country.
+He was canonized on August 20, 1083.
 This is why the 20th of August is also known as St. Stephen’s Day.

 What to expect this year?

 Budapest is prepared as ever – the streets are going to be packed with celebrations, festivities, proud Hungarians, and visitors of the city.
 Everybody is welcome to try national cuisine, watch Hungarian folk dances and listen to live folk music, and, of course, observe the big annual firework show.
 Not to miss anything interesting, find a detailed program in English here.